sat0urn/assignments/README.md

-# Assignments were done by Kusainov Aslan from group SE-2116
+# Kusainov Aslan from the group "SE-2116"